oroinc/documentation/user_guide/magento_channel_integration.rst

 Magento Channel Integration
 ============================

-Channels of the *Web* Type in OroCRM are sharpened to support Magento stores.
-Creation and usage of a Magento Channel is described in more details in the :ref:`Channel Management <user-guide-channel-guide>` guide.
-However, no such channel can be created nor used, if integration settings have not been defined.
+Channels of the *Magento* Type in OroCRM are sharpened to support Magento stores as described in the :ref:`Channel Management <user-guide-channel-guide>` guide.
+No such channel can be created nor used, if integration settings have not been defined.

 .. hint::